Home » News » Industry News » Stub Ends: Types, Installation, And Uses

 sharethis sharing button

-Stub end, also called lap joint stub end, is a critical piping component used in conjunction with lap joint flanges to create accessible, reusable connections in pipe systems.
+Stub end, also known as a lap joint stub end, is an important part of piping.
+It works with lap joint flanges to make connections in pipe systems that are easy to access and reuse.
 The stub end is welded to the pipe, while the matching lap joint flange slides freely over it.

 Stub Ends Types Installation And Uses